camilastock/opendxl-nmap-service-python/README.md

 ## Docker Support

-A pre-built Docker image can be used as an alternative to installing a Python environment with the modules required for the Nmap DXL service.
+A pre-built Docker image can be used as an alternative to installing a Python environment with the modules required for the OpenDXL Nmap service.

 See the [Docker Support Documentation](https://github.com/camilastock/opendxl-nmap-service-python/pydoc/docker.html) for details.